Applying for a short-term study visa

 Unless you have prior entry clearance, you should avoid travelling to the UK via the Republic of Ireland, as you will probably be unable to apply for entry as a short-term study student.
 Any stamp you do receive when travelling through the Republic of Ireland is likely to result in you having insufficient leave to complete your studies at the University.

-When you arrive at the UK airport, you must ask the Border Force Officer to be admitted as a short-term student (rather than as a general visitor) - you will need to clearly explain to the Border Force Officer that you will be studying.
+When you arrive at the UK airport, you must NOT use an eGate.
+You must ask the Border Force Officer to be admitted as a short-term student (rather than as a general visitor) - you will need to clearly explain to the Border Force Officer that you will be studying.
 Make sure that they look at your offer letter.
 The stamp you will be given in your passport should indicate that you are here as a short-term student.
 The stamp is your ‘visa’ and will last for 6 months.
 Please note that the Border Force Officer can use your course end date (on your offer letter) as your visa expiry date.
 Students on short-term study visas are expected to leave the UK within 30 days of completion of their course, or before their visa expires, whichever is the sooner.

 If you are a Registered Traveller, when you arrive in the UK you must go through passport control and see a Border Force Officer - do not use an eGate.
 If you use an eGate you will be entering the UK as a visitor, not as a student.

 Below are examples of short-term study visas obtained at the UK airport – note the wording which says ‘Leave to enter as a short-term student’ – your visa stamp must have this wording.
 If not, query this with the Border Force Officer.